Royal Navy pays tribute to Artic convoy where sailors faced Nazi bombers 80 years ago

 Read More

-The Devonport-based ship has been conducting survey work in the sea including searching for the wreck of sunken World War Two cruiser HMS Trinidad.
+Devonport-based Echo has been conducting survey work in the sea including searching for the wreck of sunken Second World War cruiser HMS Trinidad.

 The crew also gained important information on HMS Edinburgh - where Echo’s crew held a service of remembrance over the wreck.